 Historic Sites of Manitoba: Victoria Court (471 William Avenue, Winnipeg)

-This three-storey brick and stone building on William Avenue in Winnipeg, measuring 46 feet by 110 feet, was designed by local architect Paul M. Clemens and built in 1910 by day labour for owner Joseph Johnson at a cost of $40,000.
+This three-storey brick and stone building on William Avenue in Winnipeg, measuring 46 feet by 110 feet, was designed by local architect Paul Melsted Clemens and built in 1910 by day labour for owner Joseph Johnson at a cost of $40,000.
 Construction consumed 40 cords of stone for the basement walls, 200,000 red and amber bricks for its 13-inch-thick exterior walls, 5,000 square yards of plaster for its interior lathe-and-plaster walls and ceilings, and 80 cubic yards of concrete for its footings and basement floor.
 The interior floors were constructed of wood and nine-inch-thick interior walls were made of bricks.
 The building contained 21 apartments heated by steam generated by a basement boiler, full electric service, sewer connections, and running water.
 When it opened in late 1910, a few of its apartments had telephone service.

 Occupied until at least 2014, the building was vacant at the time of a late 2019 site visit.
 It has sustained fire damage on its third floor and is boarded up although indigents have broken into it periodically.
 It was reopened and occupied in late 2022.

 Former residents of Victoria Court included Edgar Prain (1911).